House Training 101

 * Puppies are RARELY trained until they well over a year old and should NOT be left running around your house.

 * You probably you just Thought you did a good job cleaning up pee.
-Puppy can still smell it. and house hold cleaners make it worse not better.
+Puppy can still smell it. (see link above) and house hold cleaners make it worse not better.
 Find specific product for this.

 * Puppies and especially adult dog rarely empty their bladder at one time

-That's because they are often making a statement when they 'pee'
+That's because they are often "marking" that is making a statement when they 'pee'